CorMazz/chronolab/chronolab/README.md

 1. Add the -performance feature to Polars to make it faster (at the expense of compile time)
 2. [Determine how to make Plotly faster](https://www.somesolvedproblems.com/2018/07/how-do-i-make-plotly-faster.html) before trying to implement downsampling
 3. Deal with smoothing the Plotly relayout.
 Right now it is still choppy/buggy.
 Look into [easing functions](https://plotly.com/python/reference/layout/#layout-transition-easing)
-4. Add Tailwind and start making this thing pretty.
-5. Set isMultiwindow to false when the second window closes.
+4. Set isMultiwindow to false when the second window closes.
-6. Determine if I need to switch the state to RwLock instead of Mutex
+5. Determine if I need to switch the state to RwLock instead of Mutex
-7. Attempt to cast all columns to numeric if they are not already.
+6. Attempt to cast all columns to numeric if they are not already.
 Flash to the user that certain columns were unable to be coerced to a numeric datatype. <https://docs.pola.rs/user-guide/expressions/casting/#strings>
-8. Let the user pull up the plot settings menu again.
+7. Allow users to drag the plot window and the video window to different places.
+8. Make the PlotSettings tell the user to select a CSV file if they haven't already, instead of just showing a blank screen.

 ## Bugs